 While my friends and family are stressing over trying to figure out when they are going to have either or both the time or energy to put up their trees and decorate for Christmas, I am relaxed and ready to partake in loads of holiday fun!
-The year of Christmas has turned into the years of Christmas and don’t be surprised if it turns into the Decade of Christmas.
-It truly doesn’t bother me to have Christmas decorations and my tree up all the time.
-The only downside is that every picture taken inside out home looks like it was taken at Christmas, which makes figuring out exactly when something took place a little difficult if I don’t label and date photo folders.
+The year of Christmas has turned into the years of Christmas, and don’t be surprised if it turns into the Decade of Christmas.
+It honestly doesn’t bother me to always have Christmas decorations and my tree up.
+The only downside is that every picture taken inside our home looks like it was taken at Christmas, which makes figuring out exactly when something took place a little difficult if I don’t label and date photo folders.
 However, that takes a lot less energy than putting up and taking down my holiday décor each year.
 In addition to being sicker than I have ever been at the beginning of the holiday season, I also have many outings planned for the month of November.
-There is no way that I would be physically able to decorate my home at the end of the month even if I forgo all my outings.
-Instead, year round Christmas is allowing me to enjoy the company of friends and family and to soak up as much holiday joy from Disneyland as I want without worrying about the additional pain that will occur.
+There is no way that I would be physically able to decorate my home at the end of the month, even if I forgo all my outings.
+Instead, year-round Christmas allows me to enjoy the company of friends and family and soak up as much holiday joy from Disneyland as I want without worrying about the additional pain that will occur.

 What are some things you do or no longer do to save your energy and sanity during the holiday season?